 Applying the revenue recognition practices discussed above often requires significant judgment.
-Judgment is required when identifying performance obligations, estimating SSP and allocating purchasing consideration in multi-element arrangements, determining the transaction price and progress towards completion on development arrangements and estimating the future amount of our warranty obligations.
+Judgment is required when identifying performance obligations, estimating SSP and allocating purchasing consideration in multi-element arrangements and estimating the future amount of our warranty obligations.
 Moreover, significant judgment is required when interpreting commercial terms and determining when control of goods and services passes to the customer.
 Any material changes created by errors in judgment could have a material effect on our operating results and overall financial condition.